saisrinivas-samoju/sensor_defect_detection/README.md

 #### Problem Statement:

-  The goal is to build a programme to predict the faulty wafers with the information previously gathered by using classification methods in Machine Learning.
+  The goal is to build a program to predict the faulty wafers with the information previously gathered by using classification methods in Machine Learning.

 #### Architecture